 The world is in the midst of a childcare crisis.
 Approximately 40% (350 million) of the world’s children below primary school age are in need of childcare services but do not have access, with nearly 8 out of 10 of those children living in low- and middle-income countries (World Bank, 2021).
 COVID-19 has compounded the problem by exacerbating the underlying problems of inadequate childcare systems while placing new, unprecedented hardships on children, caregivers, and childcare providers (Center for Global Development, 2021).
 Job losses, particularly for women in the informal and formal economy, significant disruptions at schools and childcare, and shutdowns due to the pandemic have threatened recent economic gains and hard-fought progress on gender equality (UN Women, 2020).
 We can reverse this trend by investing in our future – through stronger, more equitable, and universal childcare systems that help children, women, and families thrive and reach their full potential.
 And we must act now.

-While the need is staggering, the evidence is clear – the social, economic, and developmental benefits of strengthening childcare systems will have lasting impact by helping children reach their full potential.
+While the need is staggering, the evidence is clear – the social, economic, and developmental benefits of strengthening childcare systems will have a lasting impact by helping children reach their full potential.
 Expanding access to childcare services stimulates economies by creating new decent work opportunities.
 It also advances gender equality by eliminating barriers for women to enter into, return to, and remain in the workforce while improving their earnings and livelihoods.
 Removing barriers to women’s labor-force participation could boost GDP by 15%, and investing in early childhood development is known to be one of the most cost effective investments countries can make (IDRC et al, 2021).
 Investing in childcare services is a foundational investment in human capital (World Bank, 2021), yielding positive outcomes for children, women, families, and economies, including:

 - Generating economic growth: Access to affordable, quality childcare will help to improve the terms of women’s participation in the workforce, increase their earnings, and secure their livelihoods by creating options for children to learn and grow during working hours.
 New jobs will be created to meet the need for childcare (an estimated 43 million new jobs worldwide) (World Bank, 2021).
 New sources for tax revenue and social security contributions will result from that job creation and spur economic growth.